CHAPTER 4: HOW TO GET OFF GAS

 It is important to consider how much boosting you are willing to pay for over winter.
 Water heating requires more energy input in the cooler months due to higher hot water demands.
 Winter is also when solar input is lowest.

-at night.
+Also consider appropriate boosting times, especially if you use most of your hot water at night.
 Everyone’s hot water usage patterns are different, as is the output from PV systems, depending on time of year, local climate and personal preferences, so you may need to work out a boosting regime that works best for you.
 Just make sure the boosting element is on a timer with an override switch so that you can experiment to find the right balance without needing an electrician.

 Electric instantaneous